 The Government Employees’ Retirement System (GERS) and the University of the Virgin Islands (UVI) announced today that the university has closed on the purchase of the building that formerly housed the West Bay Supermarket for $8.4 million.

 G.E.R.S. had come under fire from the Office of the Inspector General for the transaction between the former supermarket owners, with the O.I.G. seeking to learn whether adequate due diligence was performed before G.E.R.S. lent $11 million to VI Finest Foods.
-Mr. Nibbs told The Consortium following a board meeting in March 2019 that West Bay failed because it lacked support.
+G.E.R.S.
+Administrator Austin Nibbs told The Consortium following a board meeting in March 2019 that West Bay failed because it lacked support.

 GERS Administrator Austin Nibbs, UVI President Dr. David Hall and Jimez Ashby, Managing Manager of V.I.
 Finest Foods, LLC executed the purchase agreement on March 5, 2020.

 “The acquisition of the West Bay facility by the University of the Virgin Islands is an important step on our journey to ‘Greatness through Innovation’,” said Mr. Hall, speaking of UVI’s five year Strategic Plan.
 “The building exists on the eastern edge of our St. Thomas Campus and is very compatible with other facilities in that area.
 The University plans to convert the facility into a Research and Business Innovation Center that will bring together, in a creative and collaborative educational environment students, researchers and technology related businesses.”

 “A modern and creative redesign of the space will expose students to cutting edge technological innovations that are being developed by University researchers and those being used by local businesses,” Mr. Hall added.